Jemoka/blag/content/posts/KBhlinear_algebra_errors.md

 -   upper-triangular representation is findable when the space is 1) under complexes and 2) for finite-dimensional vector spaces; need BOTH conditions

-## Diagonal quiz?? {#diagonal-quiz}
+## Upper Triangular Quiz {#upper-triangular-quiz}

--   Algebraic multiplicity ("real estate" taken on the upper-triangular diagonal) v. geometric multiplicity (amount of linearly independent eigenvectors included with that eigenvalue); so if geometric multiplicity &lt; algebraic multiplicity, the map is not diagonalizable because its not bringing enough linearly independent eigenvectors
+-   UNCLEAR: Geometric Multipliicty is bounded by Algebric Multiplicity; Algebraic multiplicity ("real estate" taken on the upper-triangular diagonal) v. geometric multiplicity (amount of linearly independent eigenvectors included with that eigenvalue); so if geometric multiplicity &lt; algebraic multiplicity, the map is not diagonalizable because its not bringing enough linearly independent eigenvectors